Meneer-de-Bruin/webcurator-api-documentation/webcurator-docs/guides/apis/descriptions/part-schedule_group.rst

 =================== ======= ========

 | **schedules**
-| A list of schedules that belong to a target containing the following information:
+| A list of schedules that belong to a group containing the following information:

 ================= ======= ========
 **schedules**